essential vitamin B-3

-Vitamin B3, also known as niacin, is an essential nutrient for humans.
-It helps major organs, including the brain, skin, and gut, to function and help DNA repair itself.
+Vitamin B-3, also known as niacin, is an essential nutrient for the body.
+It helps major organs function properly.
+It also helps the body repair DNA.

-People who consume too much niacin often experience flushing of the skin, which typically subsides in less than an hour.
+People who consume too much B-3 often experience flushing of the skin.
+But this typically subsides in less than an hour.

-Niacin is found naturally in many food sources, including in fruits, vegetables, meat, and beer.
+Vitamin B-3 is found naturally in many foods, including fruits, vegetables, meat, and beer.
 Yes, beer!
-Brewer’s yeast is one of the most abundant sources of niacine.
-A pint of beer contains about 6 mg of vitamin B3, but less if it’s filtered.
-This means that all it takes to meet your daily requirement is putting back three beers a day.
+Brewer’s yeast is one of the most abundant sources.
+A pint of beer contains about 6 mg of B-3, but less if it’s filtered.

 - Vegemite and Marmite